Blueberry Overnight Oats

 Notes

-- Gluten-free option: use certified gluten-free oats.
+- Gluten-free: Choose certified gluten-free oats.

 I love these homemade easy to make recipes!
 This was a perfect breakfast on the go with great flavor.
 Healthy too!
 Thanks :)